guyburton/SpringBaseService/README.md

 Basic Spring transactional service host configuration.

 This is a personal experiment with Spring, integrating a few different technologies.
+It's sometimes hard to find examples of specific configurations like this, so thought it was worth sharing.

+* Eclipselink JPA
+* H2 Embedded Database
+* Atomikos standalone JTA Transaction Manager
+* Spring application context & IoC
+* Spring Data (repository)
+* Spring Test